15% discount on remaining stays between now and the 1st March 2024 (3 night stay minimum).

 Wi-Fi & Mobile coverage

-Regretfully Wi-Fi is not available.
+Wi-Fi is available.
 Mobile coverage can be variable depending on network and location within the cottage and improves outside.

-Central heating throughout the property provided by electric radiators.
+Central heating throughout the property provided by oil fired boiler and radiators.

-For guests looking to holiday together, Bamburgh Castle Holiday Cottages also have Grove House sleeping 4, Neville Tower sleeping 4, Rose Cottage sleeping 4, Curlew Cottage sleeping 2+2, Kingfisher Cottage sleeping 2+2 and St Aidan's Lodge sleeping 4.
+For guests looking to holiday together, Bamburgh Castle Holiday Cottages also have The Clock Tower sleeping 4+1, Neville Tower sleeping 4, Windley sleeping 4, Rose Cottage sleeping 4, Curlew Cottage sleeping 2+2, Grove House sleeping 4, Kingfisher Cottage sleeping 2+2 and St Aidan's Lodge sleeping 4.
 The properties are all located in Bamburgh village.

 With friendly local shops, quaint tea-rooms, cosy pubs and restaurants on the doorstep as well as miles upon miles of stunning white sands within walking distance it is part of the reason visitors return to this area year-after-year, and why it remains one of the most popular beach destinations in England.